amartyasinha/troubLinux/README.md

 **Ongoing Project**

 **WARNING:** Do not apply this role on your Production setup or daily driver.
 It will break your system.

+**NEW FEATURE:** Terraform support to quickly spin-up an EC2 instance and setup troubleshooting environment there (Currently working on this feature)

 Requirements
 ------------